 Professor Lederer is the author or co-author of twelve books, numerous articles, two law-related education television series, and a popular series of Fairytale Trials for elementary and middle school students.

-Iria Giuffrida is a Visiting Assistant Professor of Law at William & Mary Law School and the Deputy Director for CLCT and Visiting Faculty for Business Law, Raymond A. Mason School of Business.
+Iria Giuffrida is a Professor of the Practice of Law at William & Mary Law School and the Deputy Director for CLCT and Visiting Faculty for Business Law, Raymond A. Mason School of Business.
 She received her Ph.D. and LL.B. from Queen Mary, University of London, and LL.M. from William & Mary Law School.
 She was the 2001 Drapers’ Scholar at William & Mary Law School.
 Professor Giuffrida is admitted to practice in the State of New York, is a Solicitor in England and Wales, and has qualified as a Solicitor in the Republic of Ireland.

 Professor Giuffrida practiced law as a commercial litigator for nearly 10 years in the UK and abroad, and she gained substantial experience and a keen interest in alternative dispute resolution (“ADR”).
 She has been involved in a number of ICC and LCIA arbitrations concerning competition law, international joint-venture disputes, energy disputes, and construction law and has participated in a number of mediations in the UK and abroad.